GST Registration and Tax Implications for Cloud Kitchens in India

 2. Voluntary GST Registration

-Even if your cloud kitchen’s turnover exceeds the mandatory threshold, you may opt for voluntary GST registration.
-This can offer advantages like:
+Even if your turnover is below the mandatory threshold, you can opt for voluntary GST registration.
+This offers several benefits for your cloud kitchen.

 Cloud kitchen firms like Kouzina do not have dine-in facilities.
 Their entire concentration is on cooking meals for delivery services like Swiggy.